Your Nearby Military Defense Law Firm When Facing Criminal Defense Charges In The Military

 When you are in the military, being convicted of certain crimes has additional ramifications above and beyond those faced by civilians.
-Domestic violence and drunk driving in particular have the potential to destroy a military career, making it vital to find an experienced military client attorney.
+Domestic violence and drunk driving in particular have the potential to destroy a military career, making it vital to find an experienced military criminal defense lawyer.

 Reported cases of domestic violence in military families, on the decline prior to 2008, have been rising in recent years.
 Whether this is the result of the stress of years of combat and multiple deployments is open to speculation.

 A service person convicted of a domestic violence crime is forbidden by federal law to possess a gun; therefore, the conviction of even a misdemeanor involving domestic violence can result in separation from the military.
 Even an allegation of domestic violence can have devastating effects on a military career.

 A recent Department of Defense study found that service members reported for abuse are 23 percent more likely to be discharged from the military than nonabusers and slightly more likely to have less than dishonorable discharges.
 Those who stay in the military are often slower to be promoted after reports of domestic violence.

 Furthermore, abusive relationships frequently end in divorce, in which case the former spouse is entitled to a share of the convicted service member’s military pension.

 Being in the military can be stressful, and members of the service may consume alcohol in order to unwind when off base, creating the potential for a DUI or DWAI charge.
 If convicted, you will generally lose your driving privileges and may be sentenced to jail time, either of which will interfere with your military duties, bringing negative consequences that go beyond the civilian penalties.
 A qualified military DUI lawyer near you with an understanding of military law can make all the difference in your case.